Almas-Ali/Hacktoberfest_Pattern_Making/Java/FrequencySort/readme.md

 # Frequency Sort

-A java aprogram to sort an array of integers in increasing order based on the frequency of the values.
+A ```java```  program to sort an array of integers in increasing order based on the frequency of the values.
 If multiple values have the same frequency, sort them in decreasing order.

 <hr>